On the Bloch-Kato conjecture for GSp(4): Main results of the paper

-In future work, we hope to relax the conditions on the weight and tame level of $\Pi$, and to consider deformation towards singular (non-cohomological) weights.
-This will have applications to the Birch--Swinnerton-Dyer conjecture for modular abelian surfaces.
+In sequels to this paper, \cite{LZ20-yoshida} and \cite{LZ21-BSD}, we relax the conditions on the weight and tame level of $\Pi$, and consider applications to the Iwasawa main conjecture for quadratic Hilbert modular forms, and to the Birch--Swinnerton-Dyer conjecture for modular abelian surfaces.
+The methods of this paper can also be applied to Euler systems for $\GSp_4 \times \GL_2$ and $\GSp_4 \times \GL_2 \times \GL_2$; see \cite{LZ20b-regulator} and \cite{LZ21-erl}.

 More generally, the strategy that we developed for the proof of the explicit reciprocity law should be applicable to many other cases where an Euler system has been constructed, but where the relevant $L$-values cannot be expressed purely in terms of degree zero coherent cohomology, as they can in previously-studied cases such as $\GL_2 \times \GL_2$.
-The case of the Euler system attached to the Asai representation of quadratic Hilbert modular forms is currently being studied by one of our PhD students.
+For instance, this applies to the Asai representations of quadratic Hilbert modular forms.
+See \cite{grossiloefflerzerbes-GO4} for a proof of the $p$-adic regulator formula in this setting, and applications to the Bloch--Kato and Iwasawa main conjectures for Asai motives; and \cite{LZ-adjoint} for an application to the adjoint of an elliptic modular form.
+It should also be possible to prove an explicit reciprocity law for the $\operatorname{GU}(2, 1)$ Euler system of \cite{LSZ-unitary} via similar methods, and we hope to pursue this in future work.